Dan0xE/ta-logger/README.md

 ## Log critical actions through your frontend like you would do with console.log and store them locally!

 !
 Important - My SSD Fried a few weeks ago so i lost all my unpushed work, leaving me with some spaghetti code here.
-I will try my best to update the codebase accordingly, and will look out if there's some stuff that changed in the tauri api !
+I will try my best to update the codebase accordingly, and will look out if there's some stuff that changed in the tauri api.
+Also the NPM Package seems to be broken, i am working on that !

 ## IMPORTANT!
 Don't forget to set your scopes: